-The Traffic Manager requires a license key to operate in full production mode.
+The Traffic Manager requires a license key to operate fully.
 The feature set and bandwidth limits are determined by the license applied, the details of which can be seen on the System > Licenses page of the Admin UI after the Initial Configuration Wizard has completed.